If you have been served with a deportation notice, you may be feeling scared, overwhelmed, and helpless.

-The Waco deportation lawyers at The Law Office of Simer & Tetens possess an extensive knowledge of your rights.
+The Texas deportation lawyers at The Law Office of Simer & Tetens possess an extensive knowledge of your rights.
 We are prepared to use that knowledge—together with our experience, skill, and determination—to fight on your behalf and protect your rights.

 When you work with us, we will help you:

 - Advise you on what you need to do to prevent it.

 That said, it is important that you understand that time is of the essence.
 The longer you wait to retain legal help, the more difficult it will be to defend your rights.

 For this reason, you should reach out to our Texas deportation attorneys as soon after receiving your notice as possible.

 Speak with a Texas deportation attorney as soon as possible to avoid deportation.

 Your Defense to Deportation Begins With a Skilled Deportation Defense Attorney in Texas

 Despite popular belief, a notice of deportation does not mean automatic removal.
 There are countless defenses to deportation, many of which individuals are never made aware.

 At Simer & Tetens, we make it our goal to advise you of: